-If you’re trapped in a loan sharking, then you must read the full to get over it.
-In this article, we will discuss what is loan sharking, is loan sharking illegal, and what is a loan shark.
+If you’re trapped in a loan sharking, you must read the full to get over it.
+In this article, we will discuss what loan sharking is, is loan sharking illegal, and what is a loan shark.

 What is Loan Sharking?

-Loan Sharking is a term defined as borrowing money at exorbitant rates from individuals who often have little if any collateral to secure the loans.
-Loan sharks operate in the shadows and prey upon those with bad credit histories or no credit history at all.
-Often times these individuals will offer the borrower an interest rate of over 300% APR.
-Most people do not realize they are being taken advantage of until after the fact.
+Loan Sharking means borrowing money at exorbitant rates from individuals who often have little collateral to secure the loans.
+Loan sharks operate in the shadows and prey upon those with bad credit histories or no credit history.
+Often these individuals will offer the borrower an interest rate of over 300% APR.
+Most people only realize they are being taken advantage of after the fact.

 How to avoid loan sharking?

 The following are some tips to help avoid getting involved in debt with a loan shark:

 1) Do not borrow money unless necessary.
 If you can wait until payday to pay bills, you should wait.